torrentg/journal/README.md

-# logdb
+# journal

-A simple log-structured database.
+A simple log-structured library for event-driven applications.
-It is an embeded database with no dependencies.

-Logdb is a simple database with the following characteristics:
+Journal is essentially an append-only data file (\*.dat) with an index file (\*.idx) used to speed up lookups.
+No complex data structures, no sofisticated algorithms, only basic file access.
+We rely on the filesystem cache (managed by the operating system) to ensure read performance.

+Main features:

 * Variable length record type
 * Records uniquely identified by a sequential number (seqnum)
 * Records are indexed by timestamp (monotonic non-decreasing field)
-* There are no other indexes other than seqnum and timestamp.
+* There are no other indexes other than seqnum and timestamp
 * Records can be appended, read, and searched
 * Records cannot be updated or deleted
 * Allows reverting the last entries (rollback)